kyrofa/owncloud-snap/README.md

 ## How to install

-This ownCloud .snap is only available on Ubuntu Core 15.04 (it'll be available on rolling/all-snaps once that's a bit more stable).
-It's also only available on the amd64 or armhf (e.g. a raspberry pi 2) architectures.
+This ownCloud .snap is only available on Ubuntu Core 16.04, for the amd64 and armhf (e.g. a raspberry pi 2) architectures.
 Install via:

-    $ sudo snappy install owncloud-server.kyrofa
+    $ sudo snappy install owncloud.canonical

 ## How to use